 After the issuance of Law 23 of 1973 and the Renewable Resources Code, Colombia entered into a constitutional process that led to the creation of the current Colombian Constitution of 1991.
 The latter has been listed as one of the most progressive constitutions of the world, particularly for the special protection it gives to the environment, to the point that it has been called a 'green' constitution.
 It contemplates the right to a healthy environment and introduces the definition of sustainable development.
 It included not only the aforementioned innovative rights but also the most efficient mechanisms to ensure their effective compliance.

-Later Law 99 of 1993 established the environmental institutional framework in Colombia, which was also called the National Environmental System.
-Among the most important and innovative regulatory aspects brought by Law 99 of 1993, we find the obligatory nature of environmental licences, an administrative act before any environmental activity that may affect the environment.
+Later, Law 99 of 1993 established the environmental institutional framework in Colombia, which was also called the National Environmental System.
+Among the most important and innovative regulatory aspects brought by Law 99 of 1993 was the obligatory nature of environmental licences, an administrative act before any activity that may affect the environment.
 Likewise, the principles of the Rio Declaration of 1992 were incorporated, and other principles such as the subsidiary rigour and pre-emption rules among authorities at national, regional and local levels were established.

 i National level

 The Ministry of Environment and Sustainable Development (MADS) is the highest environmental authority in Colombia, and it establishes public policies regarding recovery, conservation, protection, management, use and exploitation of renewable natural resources.